MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/player-data/stats-leaderboards/event-based/how-to/live-eb-leaderboards-apis.md

 ## Leaderboards APIs

-Leaderboards 2013 is the preferred approach.
+Event-based Leaderboards is the preferred approach.
-Leaderboards 2017 is not recommended for new code.
+Title-managed Leaderboards is not recommended for new code.

-To see all of the Stats Leaderboard APIs, see the `leaderboard_service` namespace.
+To see all of the APIs for Stats & Leaderboards, see the `leaderboard_service` namespace.

 ### Basic leaderboard display